Office: Power Art 126

 Phone: (973) 720-2591

 Office Hours: Tuesdays in Ben Shahn 4:30-5:30 and Thursdays At Power Art Center, 12-2 or by appointment.

-Robin Schwartz's photographs are held in the collections of The Metropolitan Museum of Art and Museum of Modern Art, The Smithsonian American Art Museum, Washington, D.C., The San Francisco Museum of Modern Art, The Brooklyn Museum of Art, The Chrysler Museum of Art, The Bibliotheque Nationale and The Museum Folkwang, Germany among other institutions.
+Robin Schwartz is a 2016 Guggenheim Fellow in Photography.
+Her photographs are in the collections of the Metropolitan Museum of Art; the Museum of Modern Art; the Smithsonian American Art Museum, San Francisco Museum of Art; The Brooklyn Museum and the Bibliothéque Nationale, France, National Museum of Photography, Film and Television, England; and The Museum Folkwang, Germany, among other institutions.

 A two-time recipient of the New Jersey State Council on the Arts Grant, Schwartz was a short-listed finalist at the Hyeres Festival de Photographie 2010, France and a Ford Foundation Individual Artist Grant as a photography graduate student at Pratt Institute, Brooklyn, New York.